Five Islands Academy: History

 Previously a voluntary controlled school administered by the Council of the Isles of Scilly, in January 2019 Five Islands School converted to academy status and was renamed The Five Islands Academy.
 The school is now sponsored by the Leading Edge Academies Partnership (LEAP).

 In July 2021, the Duke and Duchess of Cornwall visited the school on a tour of the South West.

 Sites

 Secondary education (up to GCSE) is provided only on the most populous island of St Mary's.
 There, it was based at the Carn Thomas site, on the eastern edge of Hugh Town, on the road to Porth Mellon, but in 2011 relocated to a new school complex at Carn Gwaval, adjacent to an existing primary base there, between Hugh Town and Old Town.
 Secondary pupils from the other islands are given free board at Mundesley Boarding House during the school week, returning home at the weekends and holidays.

-The four primary education bases are at Carn Gwaval, near Old Town — for St Mary's pupils; on Tresco, near Old Grimsby — for pupils from that island and the neighbouring island of Bryher; on St Martin's; and on St Agnes.
+The four primary education bases are: at Carn Gwaval, near Old Town (for St Mary's pupils); on Tresco, near Old Grimsby (for pupils from Tresco and the neighbouring island of Bryher); on St Martin's; and on St Agnes.
 The Carn Gwaval base has been combined since 2011 with the sole secondary education base.